-Interestingly, Milgram himself conducted a number of follow-up experiments, with different variations of the original experiment, which lead to different rates of disobedience:
+Interestingly, Milgram himself conducted a number of follow-up experiments, with different variations of the original experiment, which led to different rates of defiance:

-- Ensuring that the subject could hear the victim screaming in agony and begging to be released barely had an effect on defiance rates, which only went up from 34% to 38%.
+- Ensuring that the subject could hear the victim scream in agony and beg to be released barely had an effect on defiance rates, which only went up from 34% to 38%.